-Massaged Kale and Quinoa Salad with Cranberries and Feta with a lightly sweet and zesty dressing, the flavors come together perfectly.
-Gluten-Free too.ten-Free too.
+Massaged Kale Salad with Quinoa, Cranberries and Feta with a lightly sweet and zesty dressing, the flavors come together perfectly.
+Gluten-Free too.

 This massaged kale salad is inspired by a dish I recently shared with two of my closest friends, on a mini friend reunion out in San Francisco, California.

 We drove down to half moon bay one afternoon and got comfortable sitting by the fire pits, overlooking the gorgeous coastline at the Moss Beach Distillery.
 With beers on hand we sat there for hours soaking up the warmth from both the fire and the sun shining overhead.

 Eventually we decided to order lunch.
 And this is where I first came face to face with this delicious massaged kalesalad with cranberries and feta.
 I love quinoa salads but have always made them very quinoa heavy, as in the salad is more grains than greens.

 This salad though is the exact opposite.
 It is mostly kale with the quinoa grains lightly hugging the bright green leaves.
 You can spot the quinoa and even taste it, but ever so slightly.
 It doesn’t overpower the dish.
 The kale is the star here.

 The dried cranberries, feta were easy to distinguish but the nuts were a bit mysterious.
 The three of us couldn’t quite figure out what they were.
 They didn’t taste like walnuts, cashews, pistachios or pecans.
 Hazelnuts?
 Also no.

 Macadamias, that’s the nut here.
 Macadamias are seriously under-rated and I never see them used in recipes.
 The only recipe I can think of off the top of my head with macadamias are white chocolate macadamia cookies.